GroupDesignPractical/front-end/README.md

 Now we can start up the application:

+`docker run -it -p 80:3000 -v "$PWD":/opt/market-junction -w /opt/market-junction --rm mhart/alpine-node npm start`

+(Windows seems to be super bugged and needs a fresh install of some binaries because it fails to find them:
 `docker run -it -p 80:3000 -v "$PWD":/opt/market-junction -w /opt/market-junction --rm mhart/alpine-node sh -c 'npm install typescript concurrently lite-server -g && npm start'`
+)

 The frontend can now be observed at [`localhost`](http://localhost).